stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 I'll now demonstrate how we can achieve the same behavior with proof search as with a regular interface definition plus implementations.
+Since I want to finish the CSV example with our new error handling tools, we are going to implement some error handlers.
 First, an interface is just a record:

 ```idris
 record Print a where